stinagus/stinagus/README.md

 - 💼 **LinkedIn:** [Stina Gustavsson](https://www.linkedin.com/in/stina-gustavsson-32b90a1b0)

 ---
+🏃‍♀️ Former Track and Field Athlete
+Used to compete in sprints and hurdles.
+Now a statistics nerd and a track fan at its finest.

 <!--
 **stinagus/stinagus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.